openstack/monasca-persister/perf/README.md

 It uses JMeter and Kafka plugin to initiate Kafka metric messages and query the Dropwizard rest api to retrieve perister processing metrics.
-Because the Monasca persister python implementation does not have similar internal processing metric rest api availalbe, the support for python implementation performance benchmark will be added in a future release.
+Because the Monasca persister python implementation does not have similar internal processing metric rest api available, the support for python implementation performance benchmark will be added in a future release.